Keyri Android SDK

 }

-private fun processLink(data: Uri?) {
+private fun processLink(url: Uri?) {

 val publicUserId = "public-User-Id" // publicUserId is optional